 - Cucumber—muddle cucumber slices in a cocktail shaker, add the remaining ingredients, fill with ice, and shake to chill.
 Strain over ice into a highball glass.

-- Mint—either garnish the Gin Rickey with mint, or muddle fresh mint leaves in the bottom of the highball glass before adding the ice and remaining ingredients.
+- Mint—either garnish the Rickey with mint, or muddle fresh mint leaves in the bottom of the highball glass before adding the ice and remaining ingredients.

 - Lemon—use lemon juice instead of lime!